 How To Become a Morning Person

 Believe it or not, this exact experiment has been performed.
 People lived in a cave for weeks.
-And even when they had no way of telling what time it was outside, people in this experiment still woke and slept in a roughly 24-hour cycle.
+And, even when they had no way of telling what time it was outside, people in this experiment still woke and slept in a roughly 24-hour cycle.

 Every living thing on the planet has an internal body clock.
 It is the result of evolving on a planet with a 24-hour day/night cycle.
 For humans, the official timekeeper is located deep in the brain and is called the suprachiasmatic nucleus.
 One very important role for this clock is to make you feel sleepy and awake at different times of the day.

 For some, the 24-hour cycle is a bit delayed compared to others.
-These people, deemed “night owls”, feel awake much later into the night than most, and have the desire to sleep in.
-In contrast, “morning people” have an early clock, so feel sleepy early in the night and wake up very early without difficulty.
+These people, deemed “night owls”, feel awake much later into the night than most and have the desire to sleep in.
+In contrast, “morning people” have an early clock, so they feel sleepy early in the night and wake up very early without difficulty.

-Reset Your Internal Clock
+2. How to Wake Up Early: Reset Your Internal Clock

-We live in a world that caters to morning people.
+Not a morning person?
+Me either.
+Unfortunately for night owls, we live in a world that caters to morning people.
 School and work typically start very early in the day, so it can be an advantage to have a body clock that is set a bit earlier.

-By exposing yourself to lights from televisions, smartphones and laptops at night, your brain thinks it’s still daytime outside, so tries to keep you up even later, and delays your circadian rhythm.
+By exposing yourself to lights from televisions, smartphones and laptops at night, your brain thinks it’s still daytime outside, so it tries to keep you up even later and delays your circadian rhythm.
 The key is to avoid bright lights for at least 30 minutes prior to bedtime.
 In addition, getting plenty of bright lights in the morning helps move your brain’s natural sleep and wake time earlier.